phnx-im/hpi-evolving-identity/documentation/src/concepts/01_evolving_identity.md

 To initialize the creation of a _Transcript_, a _Client_ exports a subset of its current state, which can be sent to another party.
 This exported state is used to instantiate a _Transcript_, setting it to its initial trusted state.

-The concrete implementations differ from each other in the way they handle states and state changes.

-## EID Dummy Implementation

-The Dummy implementation does not use any cryptography and only ensures correctness in scope of the tests.
-The state of Dummy Clients and Dummy _Transcripts_ is determined by the current list of members and an _Evolvement_ counter.
-An _Evolvement_ consists of the proposed new member list and the incremented _Evolvement_ count.
-A member consists of an identifier and an indicator whether they cross-signed their own membership.
-Client and _Transcript_ will apply an _Evolvement_ by validating the _Evolvement_ count and then setting the list of members of the _Evolvement_ as their new state.
-This means that the _Client_ state and _Transcript_ state are of the same type and creating a _Transcript_ is done by transferring the member list from a Client.